malfter/ansible-role-fstab_mounts/README.md

 ### Important Note
-This Ansible role is not really "automatic", since it is necessary to perform a few manual steps before this role can be run (like creating a filesystem on the drives which are to be mounted).
+This Ansible role is not really "automatic", since it is necessary to perform a lot of manual steps before this role can be run (like creating a filesystem on the drives which are to be mounted).
 So this is designed more as a method of "record keeping" which drives that are present on each system, and where they are mounted.
 By version managing your configs you can easily track the hardware changes made to your systems.